LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 // TODO write manifest to ZIP file
 ```

-I removed writing the actual files to the filesystem/ZIP file from the snippet for bravity.
+I removed writing the actual files to the file system/ZIP file from the snippet for brevity.
 The [article template](https://github.com/LukasKnuth/epub_tools/blob/main/templates/article.xhtml) is less interesting, lets look at the manifest instead:

 ```xml